USDA-MNSU-CS-PROJECTS/segmentation-Fall2025/src/main/pipeline/SUPERCOMPUTER_GUIDE.md

 ### 1. Supercomputer Access

-- Access to a SLURM or PBS-based supercomputer
+- Access to a SLURM-based supercomputer
 - Basic familiarity with command line and job submission
 - Sufficient storage quota for your images and outputs